Helping a Senior With Dementia Who Wanders

 Don't assume a "wanderer" is literally just wandering.
 It is very individualized action and a full description of the behavior is essential.
 Of course, that's easier said than done.
 I know family caregivers and nursing staff are very busy, but it is important to step back and describe what you are seeing in a very specific manner.
 Sometimes, it is as simple as asking your loved one who is wandering what they are doing, but often times you will need to watch and observe what is happening to discover the purpose behind their behavior.
 This may take time and require multiple observations.
 Just remember that if you cannot define and measure the wandering behavior, how can you or dementia care experts develop interventions?

 Wandering is complex and one intervention does not fit all types of wandering behaviors.
-Here is a three-step approach to defining a loved one's wandering behavior:
+We use a three-step approach to defining a loved one's wandering behavior.

 - Trying to escape and leave the building